-Governing Documents Description Applicability KENYAN POLICY PROVISIONS Session Paper No. 5 on the Development and Management of the Road Sub- sector for Sustainable Economic Growth, 2006 ( The goal of the policies outlined in this Sessional Paper is to attain an efficient road sector that supports and promotes economic growth through the cost effective provision and maintenance of infrastructure that is necessary for safe and reliable road transport.
-This Session Paper presents various policy statements on: Providing an appropriate road network; Road Maintenance; Technical Standards; Non-Motorised Transport (NMT); Traffic Management; Road Safety; Roads and Land-Use Planning; and Axle Load Compliance.
+Table 17: National Regulatory Framework Governing Documents Description Applicability KENYAN POLICY PROVISIONS Session Paper No. 5 on the Development and Management of the Road Subsector for Sustainable Economic Growth, 2006 (The goal of the policies outlined in this Sessional Paper is to attain an efficient road sector that supports and promotes economic growth through the cost effective provision and maintenance of infrastructure that is necessary for safe and reliable road transport.
+This Session Paper presents various policy statements on: • Providing an appropriate road network; • Road Maintenance; • Technical Standards; • Non-Motorised Transport (NMT); • Traffic Management; • Road Safety; • Roads and Land-Use Planning; and • Axle Load Compliance.
 Specifically, Section 5.1.1 of this policy statement states that "road development will be focused on improving accessibility, increasing the variety and quality of affordable urban and rural transport and improving accessibility for the development of key economic sectors."
-Furthermore, Section 5.1.5 states that "measures will be taken by the Government to provide bypasses, missing road links, improved junctions, dedicated bus lanes/corridors, public service vehicle terminals, parking spaces, carriageway capacity improvement, service roads and improve traffic information in order to reduce traffic congestion in urban areas and along highways, and improve the quality of the travelling environment for all road users including non-motorised transport."
-The purpose of the proposed Expressway is to improve transportation along the Nairobi to Mombasa route, which will ultimately improve connectivity of Kenya's interior to the coast.
-In developing the proposed Expressway, KeNHA should ensure that the design is aligned to the specifications in the policy statements to ensure effective implementation of this Session Paper.
+Furthermore, Section 5.1.5 states that "measures will be taken by the Government to provide bypasses, missing road links, improved junctions, dedicated bus lanes/corridors, public service vehicle terminals, parking spaces, carriageway capacity improvement, service roads and improved traffic information in order to reduce traffic congestion in urban areas and along highways, and improve the quality of the travelling environment for all road users including non-motorised transport."
 Session Paper No.10 of 2014 on the National Environment Policy, 2014 The overall goal of this Session Paper is to ensure better quality of life for present and future generations through sustainable management and use of the environment and natural resources.
 In particular, Section 5.6 of this Session Paper focusses on In line with the policy statements of this Session Paper, this ESIA study includes an assessment of impacts to the physical, biological and socio-economical environments related with the different phases of the proposed Expressway.
 Moreover, this ESIA includes mitigation measures and an associated Environmental